 When picking a band name, you want something memorable that lasts a long time.
 Bands like Queen, Journey, The Rolling Stones, and AC/DC are around 40-50 years old but are still remembered by veteran and newer fans because their names and music still rock on.

-We got some harmonious band name ideas to stir up the band in you and your friends, and advice to help you hone in on the best one for you and your mates.
+We gathered up some harmonious band name ideas to, and advice to help you hone in on the best one for you and your bandmates.

 What Makes a “Good” Band Name?

 You’ll know you’ve come up with a good band name when you can check off some boxes.
-A good band name will be:
+The right name will be:

 A “good” band name is that recognizable needle in the haystack you can’t turn away from no matter how hard you try.